mbaumbach/ec2-snapshotter/README.md

 ## System Requirements

-You must have Java 8 on your system classpath to run this program.
+You must have Java 8 to run the executable JAR.

 ## Building the program